l0co/angular-reftracker/README.md

 angular-reftracker
 ==================

+Please note that this documentation concerns 1.0 version and is currently outdated for 2.0, which is a complete reimplementation of concepts and uses scope id watching instead of counting object references.
+There are some very complex usages with async update that appeared in my current project, that cannot be supported by calculating object references, and 2.0 implementation gets rid of all of them.

 ## The motivation

 I found it useful to design angular applications with domain driven backend in the way that I reuse the same JSON object references across all views/subpages/scopes.
 This gives a lot of simplicity in the code and allows the app to be really responsive.
 Here is the simple example: